facelessuser/ColorHelper/README.md

 # ColorHelper

-ColorHelper makes working with colors easier by providing inline color previews in your documents (ST3 build 3118+) and offers tooltips with color previews, provides color conversion, and allows the storing and accessing of favorite colors in color palettes.
-It even provides tools for calculating color contrast, mixing, and more.
+ColorHelper makes working with colors easier by providing inline color previews in your documents (ST3 build 3118+) and offers popups with color previews, color conversion, and allows the storing and accessing of favorite colors in color palettes.
+It even provides tools for calculating color contrast, interpolating between colors, and more.

 ![Screenshot1](docs/src/markdown/images/example.png)